engrit-illinois/Compare-AssignmentRevisions/README.md

 <img src='example.png' width='500px' />

 In some cases I've seen mismatches where the Assignment revision is actually newer than the Deployment and/or Application revision.
-In my experience, these cases are usually a result of the application's revision being updated after the script has already polled the application's data from MECM.
+In my experience, this is always a result of the application's revision being incremented after the script has already polled the application's data from MECM.
 In other words, the script has just cached outdated information, so the mismatch is likely a false alarm.

 For more in-depth troubleshooting, see the [Technical details](#technical-details) section below to get a feel for what all the values actually mean.